Dr. Ryan McEwan

 Tips for resiliency against computer freakout:

 1. Develop your talk on Powerpoint, or at least download it into Powerpoint after it is developed (for eg, on Google Slides).
 Powerpoint is still the standard platform for presentations and does not require a network, or Chrome, to run properly.
+Google slides might look great on Chrome, but it might freak out on other platforms and **the computer at the podium might not have Chrome** but, it almost certainly has powerpoint!
+Do you want to be standing in front of a crowd of people trying to download and install Chrome, when the wifi is sketch?
+No. You don’t.

 2. Make your Powerpoint file as simple as possible.
 I personally do not use animations (you can use “insert duplicate slides” to accomplish much the same thing and it’s a lot more stable), and I do not embed videos.
 I also try to use “snips” instead of importing images in some cases to try and make the file size smaller.
 If you really want videos and snazzy animations, you really need to focus on the following tips to make sure it is going to actually work on the computer you have to present from!
+Its really a bummer to have someone start the talk, click on an animation, and the system freaks out and goes “blue screen of death.”
+If you want to have videos embedded…then make absolutely sure you have an HDMI cable and bring your own machine.

-6. Always have your talk on a “flash drive.”
+5. Always have your talk on a “flash drive.”
 Although old technology, flash drives are extremely reliable.
 I actually bring my talk on 2 flash drives every time I give an invited talk, even if I have a good idea that I can use my laptop or access a network.